Scholar-Spark/scholarSparkMonitoringInfrastructure/README.md

 2. Create a new branch
 3. Update the shared-infra chart version in the manifest
 4. Create a PR to update the version

+## Testing

+### Automated Testing
+Use the script to test the chart in a local kind cluster: